natgo/wt-wiki-scraper/wikitext-transpiled/ground/B1%20ter.md

 * Lower turret ring armour 40 mm thick, while upper turret ring armour is 25 + 40 mm thick.
 * Belly armour is 20 mm thick.

 The B1 ter has arguably the best armour at its BR.
 Being an up-armoured model of the previous B1 bis, the ter model features thicker hull armour, especially on the side.
-Now the hull will be completely immune to the PzGr.40 belt of [[Pz.II (Disambiguation)|Pz.II]] light tanks which is a common opponent.
+Now the hull will be completely immune to the PzGr.40 belt of [[Pz.II (Family)|Pz.II]] light tanks which is a common opponent.
 There are also improvements such as a smaller turret ring, refined frontal hull, a large mudguard, etc. While angling the hull at ~40°, the B1 ter can be extremely hard to destroy for vehicles at the same BR and can even resist uptier tanks like the [[Pz.IV F2]].
 Due to the extremely heavy frontal armour, one should try to use mobility to flank the {{PAGENAME}}.
 However, if that isn't possible, you'll want to try and hit the turret ring.
 It may be a tricky shot, but there's only ~40 mm of armour there.
 When flanking, it is preferable to go for the right side of the tank as is is filled with ammo and fuel.

 === Mobility ===
 {{Specs-Tank-Mobility}}